best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 > [Example of presenting a key for shorthand and notes (ODS, 4.4KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Example-of-a-table-with-notes-and-a-key.ods)
 > See the labour market [example spreadsheet](#example-spreadsheet) also.

+### Footnotes for specific cells
+Sometimes it is not possible to put a note marker in a title, column heading or row label.
+When this is the case we have previously advised to put the marker in separate (very narrow) columns, next to the data.

+However, we no longer advise this approach.
+Firstly because in terms of accessibility all these columns would need headers and it is likely that all the blank cells in the column would need to be marked up in an accessible way.
+This would make the table very wide and difficult to read.

+Secondly because in terms of machine readability taking this approach often means note columns get added in and taken out of tables fairly often.
+This means the size and layout of tables changes quite a lot which is no good for programmers or Reproducible Analytical Pipelines.

+We now advise that you add a notes column to the table.
+On the right.
+[More information to be added soon].

 ### Footnotes and machine readability
 If optimising a spreadsheet to be solely read by machines, you should have no cover sheet, notes worksheet or any note markers.
 All footnotes and other information contained in the cover sheet should be in a metadata file which specifies which cells refer to which notes.
 More information on this can be found in the [Metadata worksheets](#metadata-worksheets) section.